 I currently have students waiting to sit or currently sitting exams at the following levels: 11+ entrance to North London girls schools, 13+ CE and (I)GCSE, as well as students for whom the work we do is building the foundations for future success.

 Born in North London but raised in a tiny village in deepest darkest Somerset, I grew up interested in everything: school, sport, theatre, art, wildlife.
-At 30, I'm still just as enthusiastic and keen to learn new things, of which there have been a few in the last year, including getting married, turning 30 and moving to Rome!
+At 30, I'm still just as enthusiastic and keen to learn new things, of which there have been a few in the last couple of years, including getting married, turning 30, moving to Rome for 2 years, and coming back to welcome our little girl into the world!
 I did my first degree at Oxford and completed a 2 year postgraduate acting training at the London Academy of Music & Dramatic Art.
 Tutoring is a passion as well as a job, and the successes my tutees and I have had over the past few years have been incredibly rewarding.

 I take teaching very seriously, and always try to form a solid, professional and hopefully friendly relationship with both students and parents.
 The student's experience is my number one priority, and I very much believe in finding exactly the right way to help an individual understand or to encourage him/her to think about a topic.
 I tailor my sessions for the individual student, not the topic and stay in regular contact with parents to ensure we all know what our objectives are and how progress is being made.